You are in a state of panic and ordered a 900-pound gun safe that measures 3.5 feet wide and 2.5 feet deep.

 Placing a safe in the basement comes with its own problems such as water.
 You can elevate the gun safe with 4-inch-by-4-inch wood or put it on concrete blocks.
 They might not look great but works to prevent water damage.

 , make sure it’s supported right out to the front edge, or it may fall forward.
 If you decide to raise it, you will not be able to bolt it down and makes carting away easier.
 Another way is to use hockey pucks to create ventilation underneath and looks great.

 Finished Hardwood Floors

-You know how easy the floor can scratch when you need to move it in place.
+What to put under gun safe on hardwood floor – you know how easy the floor can scratch when you need to move it in place.
 Here you can do two things by using a carpet upside down.
 The gun safe slides easily without scratching the floor.
 Alternatively, you can use thick felt pads as well.
 The option is only if you are not concerned that a burglar hauls it away.

 Renting an apartment leaves you with loads of problems when wanting to bolt a safe down.
 Your proprietor can be unhappy with you when drilling holes in the hardwood floor.
 So what is there to do?
 You can follow two solutions:

 - Bolt the safe to the wall – compared to bolting it to the floor the property owner may not approve of this method either, but you can patch it up after moving.
 Preferably, pick a corner making it able for you to bolt it to two walls.
 Locate the studs in the wall and mark exactly where you need to drill the holes to line it up with the middle of the stud.
 The best option is to hire a professional to help.

 - Bolt the gun safe to a steel slab – this methods less time consuming and works efficiently.
 Use a ¼ -inch thick piece of steel that is larger than the doorframes width.
 Place the slab where you want to mount the safe.
 Bolt the gun safe to the steel using the pre-drilled holes at the bottom of the safe.